KaelSM/KaelProgrammer-Designer.github.io/CONTRIBUTING.md

 <!-- omit in toc -->
 #### How Do I Submit a Good Bug Report?

 > You must never report security related issues, vulnerabilities or bugs including sensitive information to the issue tracker, or elsewhere in public.
-Instead sensitive bugs must be sent by email to <kael.m0211@gmail.com>.
 <!-- You may add a PGP key to allow the messages to be sent encrypted as well. -->

 We use GitHub issues to track bugs and errors.
 If you run into an issue with the project: